mdulin2/head_req_server/Professional_Blog.md

 - HEAD
 - State Changing Verbs (POST, PUT, DELETE, PATCH)

-The *GET* verb justs *gets* data for the user.
+The *GET* verb just *gets* data for the user.
 A *HEAD* request is exactly the same as a *GET* request except that no data is returned to the user; only the headers are returned from the request.
 Finally, several requests are only for altering data in some capacity(POST, PUT, DELETE and PATCH).
 For the purpose of this article, no other information is needed, as it is irrelevant for the findings.
 If you would like to learn more about the different request methods, please visit [1].

 ## Request Mappings

 When creating API's, the proper functionality is chosen based upon the *URL*, *URL parameters* and the *request method*.
-Differenitions in the request methods can be used via built in features or from further programming to map the APIs to its proper functionality correctly.
+Differentiations in the request methods can be used via built in features or from further programming to map the APIs to its proper functionality correctly.

 ### HEAD => GET

-An interesting case of *request mapping*, is the the *HEAD* request.
+An interesting case of *request mapping*, is the *HEAD* request.
 In recent history, developers stopped writing HEAD requests, but users still wanted access to this option.
 Hence, a feature was added to backend web frameworks that is hidden and undiscussed: HEAD requests get automatically mapped to GET requests.
 This appears to be a win-win scenario for everyone, but most developers do not know about this.

 ## Testing Outline